NYCPlanning/data-engineering-code-interview/README.md

 Welcome to the Data Engineering code interview!
 This small data challenge is designed to test out your skills in python, sql, git, and geospatial data processing.
 The challenge will go from easy to difficult.
 Try your best and complete as much as you can!

 To start this challenge, create a new **private** repo under your github username.
 We would like you to include all the code, notes, visualizations, and data inside of the repo.
 You will have **48 hours** to complete this data challenge.
-Once you are done, please provide read access to your repo by inviting `@mbh329`, `@td928` and `@AmandaDoyle`
+Once you are done, please provide read access to your repo by inviting `@mbh329`, `@damonmcc`, `@fvankrieken` and `@AmandaDoyle`

 > ⚠️ Note: **the repo has to be private, otherwise you will be automatically disqualified**.
 Also we will check your commit timestamp to only account for the first 48 hours of coding activities.